 Attending school and receiving an education will help your child have the best possible start for their life journey.
 Children who do not attend school may:

 - Find it difficult to make and keep friends;

 A good education is key to success and opportunities later in life.
 As a parent you can help by:

 - Getting your child in to school on time every day;

 - Contacting the school as early as possible, but no later than 9.30am, to let us know if they are too ill to attend;

 - Making non-emergency medical appointments out of school hours.

 Old Park are keen to promote and reward children who have good attendance and we run various campaigns through the year to promote this with incentives for the children.
 At the end of the year a special ‘VIP’ party is held for all children who manage to achieve 100% attendance, we also hold annual ‘NOT OFF IN NOVEMBER’ and ‘MARCH IN FOR GOOD PUNCTUALITY’ focus months with prizes for all children.
 We also have termly prize draws and rewards for 100% attendance over a term.

 Each week the class with the best attendance gets a special mention on the attendance board and receives a certificate, there is a special prize for the class who have the best attendance each month with an overall prize at the end of the year.

-Where a child is unable to attend school due to illness, it is important that the school is informed by telephone or by calling in to the school office by 9.15am.
+Where a child is unable to attend school due to illness, it is important that the school is informed by telephone, text message or by visiting the school office by 9.15am.